 Mannose-binding lectin (MBL) deficiency is a condition that affects the immune system.

-It may be prevalent in 10-30% of the general population (dependant on the definition used).
+It may be prevalent in 10-30% of the general population.

 The manta ray sign is a radiographic appearance in bladder exstrophy.
 It describes wide midline separation of the pubic bones simulating the appearance of a manta ray swimming towards you 1.